Alyssa Grayson, youth hunter at Ninigret NWR

 Access

 White-tailed deer, wild turkey, coyote, and fox hunting dates and times are posted in the Rhode Island Hunting and Trapping Abstract.
-Hunting is permitted in designated areas as depicted on the hunting map in brochures below.
+Hunting is permitted in designated areas as depicted on the hunting map.
 Hunting is not allowed within safety zones, and no weapon discharge into, from, or within safety zones.
 Hunters may pass through a safety zone with unloaded weapons.
 Only participants who possess a valid, signed hunt brochure will be allowed to enter the hunt areas.
-Hunters may scout the hunt units one week prior to the season with a valid, signed hunt brochure.
+Hunters may scout the hunt units two weeks prior to the season with a valid, signed hunt brochure.
+No access permitted to Salt Pond Unit during Special Hunts listed in first paragraph.
+IMPORTANT: Public use trails are open to hikers at Kettle Pond and Salt Pond Units during the archery deer and archery turkey seasons.
+No hunting allowed within 100 feet of a public trail.
 Night hunting is prohibited.

 Safety